d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/approx-training.md

-for the continuous bag-of-words model in :eqref:`eq_cbow-gradient` both contain the "big" summation.
+for the continuous bag-of-words model in :eqref:`eq_cbow-gradient` both contain the summation.
+Unfortunately,
+the computational cost
+for such gradients
+that sum over
-For a large dictionary with
+a large dictionary
+(often with
-hundreds of thousands or millions of words, the computational cost for calculating such gradients is huge.
+hundreds of thousands or millions of words) is huge!

 In order to reduce the aforementioned computational complexity, this section will introduce two approximate training methods:
 *negative sampling* and *hierarchical softmax*.